omdv/homelab-server/README.md

 # Introduction

-Mono repo to manage provision of homelab server.
+Mono repo to manage the k3s cluster on my homelab server.

-Provisioning:
-I switched from Ubuntu installed by ansible to [nixos](https://github.com/omdv/nix-config).
 This repo now mostly holds gitops config for k3s.

-K3s cluster features and apps:
+See [nixos](https://github.com/omdv/nix-config) for an example of preparing host system for k3s.

+Some of the features of K3s cluster:
 - ArgoCD gitops
 - Secrets in Vault with `external-secrets` integration
 - Ingress-nginx with cert-manager and LetsEncrypt
 - Auth either with OAuth proxy or hiding behind `tailscale-k8s-operator`
 - Selected apps connected only via wireguard gateway
 - Databases: postgresql, redis, mongodb
-- Paperless NGX document archival
+- Paperless document archival
 - Plex media server and samba
-- Sacred Omniboard ML experiment tracking
 - My own [Interactive Brokers trading bot](https://github.com/omdv/ibkr-trading)
 - Nocodb deployment for above trading app
-- Superset for BI and dashboards for trading performance

 ## Prior to Deployment